 TIP – STOP giving your energy away.

-Now you can be of help without draining your own resources because you just brought in reinforcements and used Universal Love and Light instead of your energy.
+Now you can help without draining your resources because you brought reinforcements and used Universal Love and Light instead of your energy.

 - Your aura is wide open – not Shielded at all.